surrealdb/chocolatey/README.md

 The package is automatically updated in the Chocolatey registry every week on Friday 18:00 UTC.

 For more info on how this is done, see the workflow [bump-choco.yml](.github/workflows/bump-choco.yml)

+For a more detailed explaination on how to push to chocolaty via a gh workflow this article is a good read https://www.dolthub.com/blog/2021-10-13-how-to-publish-winget-chocolatey-packages-with-github-actions/